 Razor-Thin Profit Margins

 Around 1900, a salesman named King Camp Gillette dreamed up the idea of disposable razor blades.
 Before that time, razor blades were thicker and were simply sharpened when dull—a time-consuming and imprecise (not to mention dangerous) process that no one enjoyed.
 Gillette’s innovation was to make the blades thin enough and inexpensive enough that they could simply be thrown away when they dulled.
-At first, he couldn’t sell the blades for as much money as it cost to make them, but then he had a wacky idea: he would give away the razor handles.
-People who got them perceived them as being valuable—but only when fitted with one of Gillette’s blades.
+At first, he couldn’t sell the blades for as much money as it cost to make them, but eventually he had a wacky (and perhaps not original idea: he would give away the razor handles.
+People who got them perceived them as being valuable—but only when fitted with one of Gillette’s special blades.
 So there was a subtle yet forceful psychological pressure to maintain that value by continually buying the blades.
 After a few months of blade sales, the cost of the handle was recovered and Gillette began to make a profit.
 Within a decade, Gillette’s company dominated the razor market and made its inventor extremely wealthy.

 Nowadays, Gillette’s strategy has been—excuse me again—honed to a new level of sophistication.
 Each new model of razor has a unique design such that only blade refills made to those exact specifications will fit.
 When possible, the designs are patented so that third parties are prevented from selling their own refills; Gillette, meanwhile, charges a small fortune for their blades, and customers dutifully buy them.
 Predictably, when a patent expires, opening the market for generic competitors, Gillette releases a new design, along with a new marketing campaign geared toward making people with last year’s model feel like they’re no longer—sorry—on the cutting edge.